anartovich/streams-open-docs/content/en/docs/architecture/_index.md

 description: Install Streams and learn how to upgrade an existing installation.
 ---

-## Summary
+Streams is an event hub that facilitates exchange messages between devices, services, and applications, but it only supports container-based deployment.

+The purpose of this guide is to share Axway reference architecture for the container-based deployment of a Streams solution on Kubernetes.
+It covers the architectural, development, and operational aspects of the proposed architecture.

+Because Docker and Kubernetes are portable across on-premise environments and many cloud providers, most of the information in this guide should apply to those environments.
+However, specific AWS recommendations are also provided, as it is one of the most common deployment targets.

-This document provides a reference architecture guide for deploying Streams.
-Deploying Streams using Docker containers orchestrated by Kubernetes brings tremendous benefits in installing, developing and operating the solution.
-This document describes all major areas in deploying and maintaining Streams, including:
+Deploying Streams using Docker containers orchestrated by Kubernetes brings tremendous benefits in installing, developing, and operating the solution.
+This guide describes all major areas in deploying and maintaining Streams, including:

 * Physical and deployment architectures.
 * Explanation and consideration for selecting underlying infrastructure components.
 * Kubernetes considerations.
-* Performance, logging and monitoring aspects.
+* Performance, logging, and monitoring aspects.
 * Backup and recovery, including disaster recovery.

-## Overview
+## Targe audience

-Streams is an event hub that makes it easy to exchange messages between devices, services and applications.
-It only supports container-based deployment.
-The purpose of this document is to share Axway reference architecture for the container-based deployment of a Streams solution on Kubernetes.
-It will address many architectural, development and operational aspects of the proposed architecture.
-Because Docker and Kubernetes are portable across on-premise environments and many cloud providers, most of the information in this guide should apply to those environments.
-However, specific AWS recommendations are also provided, as it is one of the most common deployment targets.
-The target audience for the document is architects, developers, and operations personnel.
-To get the most value from this document, a reader should have a good knowledge of Docker, Kubernetes and API.
+The target audience for this guide is architects, developers, and operations personnel.
+To get the most value from this guide, the reader should have a good knowledge of Docker, Kubernetes, and APIs.

 ## General Architecture

-This chapter is focused on general architecture in support of a Streams deployment on a dedicated Kubernetes cluster.
-The chapter discusses architectural principles, as well as required and optional components.
-There are many ways to deploy software on a Kubernetes cluster, but this document shares Axway’s experience acquired from deploying Streams in an actual production environment.
-Most of the implementation details will be outlined in the following chapters.
+This section focus on general architecture in support of a Streams deployment on a dedicated Kubernetes cluster.
+It discusses architectural principles, as well as required and optional components.

-Make sure the constraints listed in the chapters are respected in case of deployment on an existing Kubernetes cluster.
+There are many ways to deploy software on a Kubernetes cluster, but this guide shares Axway’s experience acquired from deploying Streams in a production environment.

+When following these instructions, ensure to comply with the constraints described in each section.

 ### Principles

-Official testing is taking place in Kubernetes as the orchestration component.
-However, the Docker images are platform agnostic, so they can be deployed in other orchestration platforms, or even on docker-compose although it is not recommended to use beside testing purposes.
+Official tests took place in Kubernetes as the orchestration component.
+However, the Docker images are platform agnostic, so they can be deployed in other orchestration platforms, or even on docker-compose, although this is not recommended other than for testing purposes.

 Kubernetes manages many important aspects of runtime, security, and operations.
 Besides Docker and Kubernetes, we use Helm charts to describe the entire deployment configuration.
 Using Helm provides an efficient way to package all configuration parameters for Kubernetes and Streams containers to be deployed with a single command.

 Using Helm, you can:

-* Alter default resources configuration (CPU / memory)
+* Alter default resources configuration (CPU / memory).
-* Select which components to deploy
+* Select which components to deploy.
-* Set up container-based configuration
+* Set up container-based configuration.

-In this guide, we will show which configurations can be changed and how to change them.
+Following, we show which configurations can be changed and how to change them.

-In generic terms Streams is deployed as a stack of three layer with different responsibilities.
+In generic terms, Streams is deployed as a stack of three layer with different responsibilities.

 ![Layered Architecture](/Images/architecture/arch_layered_deployment.png)